lbwa/promise-then/README.md

   </a>
 </p>

-[Promises/A+][spec-promise] implementation based on observer pattern. `Promises/A+ speciation` is a kind of typical solution for flow control.
-All promise instance is a kind of subject, all thenable callback functions are observers.
+[Promises/A+][spec-promise] implementation based on observer pattern. `Promises/A+ speciation` is a kind of typical solution for asynchronous flow control.
+All promise instance is a kind of [observer's subject](https://en.wikipedia.org/wiki/Observer_pattern) and all callback functions are observers of the above subject.

 [spec-promise]: https://promisesaplus.com